It’s amazing what you can Discover on your Doorstep!

 Beside the lake were some very noisy geese, but they ignored us.
 It was obvious that we weren’t going to feed them!

-Back we dragged ourselves, across another windy field, over another wooden bridge, uphill through the woods again, and finally, home!
+Back we walked, across another field, over another wooden bridge, uphill through the woods again, and finally, home!

 As the sun set, I could feel my muscles stiffening up.